Retelling Narasimha's Origins

-This is the story of Vishnu's avatar, Nara Simha, written to illustrate karma, reincarnation, time and the universe.
+This is the story of Vishnu's avatar, Narasimha, retold to illustrate the concepts of karma, reincarnation, time and the universe.

 Narasimha is the fourth avatar of the Hindu God Vishnu.
 He was created as the solution to a riddle of invincibility—built part-lion, part-man—to kill a tyrant named Hiranyakshipu.